bigsql/spock/README.md

 To use spock the provider and subscriber must be running PostgreSQL 9.6 or newer.

-The `pglogical` extension must be installed on both provider and subscriber.
+The `spock` extension must be installed on both provider and subscriber.
-You must `CREATE EXTENSION pglogical` on both.
+You must `CREATE EXTENSION spock` on both.

 Tables on the provider and subscriber must have the same names and be in the same schema.
 Future revisions may add mapping features.